Maple Bourbon Sweet Potato Ribbon Casserole

 - 1 teaspoon each: cinnamon, sage, vanilla

 - Preheat your oven to 425 degrees.
-Grease a 9x11 inch baking dish.
+Grease a 9×11 inch baking dish.

-- Add the coffee, maple syrup, bourbon, coconut sugar, cayenne, and sea salt to a small pot over high heat.
+- Add the coffee, maple syrup, bourbon, coconut sugar, cayenne, and sea salt in a small pot over high heat.
 Bring to a boil and continue to boil rapidly until it reduces to about a ½ cup, about 10 minutes.
-Stir in the butter.
+Stir in the butter.½ cup strong brewed coffee, ¼ cup each: maple syrup, bourbon, and coconut sugar (can sub brown sugar), A generous pinch of each: cayenne and sea salt, 2 tablespoons butter

 - While the syrup is boiling, prepare the topping.
 Add all the topping ingredients to a medium size bowl and mix together well.
-I find using my hands the easiest for this job.
+I find using my hands the easiest for this job.¼ cup butter, 1 ½ cups pecans, ½ cup almond flour, 1 teaspoon each: cinnamon, sage, vanilla

 - Place the sweet potato ribbons in a large bowl.
 When the syrup has reduced to a ½ cup, let it cool slightly then pour it over the ribbons.
-Toss gently to coat well.
+Toss gently to coat well.3 10-ounce packages of Culinary Cuts Sweet Potato Ribbons

 - Place the sweet potato ribbons in the greased casserole dish and cover the top with the pecan topping.
 Bake in the preheated oven for 30-35 minutes, or until the ribbons are soft and the pecans have toasted.